-In 1866, a new bridge was constructed over the Cape Fear River at Wilmington by the Wilmington Railway Bridge Company, the stock being owned jointly by the Wilmington & Weldon Railroad, the Wilmington & Manchester Railroad, and the Wilmington, Columbia & Augusta Railroad.
-The bridge with a few miles of new road established the connection of all three lines at Wilmington.
+In 1866, a new bridge was constructed over the Cape Fear River at Wilmington by the Wilmington Railway Bridge Company, the stock being owned jointly by the Wilmington & Weldon Railroad and the Wilmington & Manchester Railroad.
+The bridge with a few miles of new road established the connection of both lines at Wilmington.
 With better connections now in place, the Wilmington & Weldon Railroad was in position to profit greatly from increased traffic.

 In 1892, the North Carolina State Supreme Court ruled that all the branch roads of the Wilmington & Weldon Railroad Company were liable for taxation.
 The original charter exempted the company from taxation as long as the profits did not reach eight percent of the capital stock.